-- To monitor the RTP Dam as described in "RTP Dam Operation and Maintenance Manual." - To monitor process water management by accounting for water discharged into or withdrawn from the RTP, RTP water recycled to the mill, and water treated and discharged. - To monitor any Temporary Water Use Permits (TWUP), Permits to Appropriate Water, and Certificates of Appropriation.
+- To monitor the RTP Dam as described in "RTP Dam Operation and Maintenance Manual" - To monitor process water management by accounting for water discharged into or withdrawn from the RTP, RTP water recycled to the mill, and water treated and discharged. - To monitor flumes and piezometers as part of site hydrology characterization. - To monitor any Temporary Water Use Permits (TWUP), Permits to Appropriate Water, and Certificates of Appropriation.